-Although my husband, Everett, and I had struggled financially early in our marriage, after years of struggle we came to a very good place.
+Although my husband and I had struggled financially early in our marriage, after years of struggle we came to a very good place.
 We were blessed abundantly… but the truth is that we didn’t fully know the true meaning of ‘abundance’ until we had nothing.

 MOVING TO A NEW LIFE: THE SEASON OF CHANGE

 In June of 2008 we moved to another state, another life.
 This was a step of faith for us.
-Everett’s job in his field of work did not pan out after we moved and the economy fell flat that summer.
-But even so, we knew God had called us there so we prayed and we waited.
+His job in his field of work did not pan out after we moved and the economy fell flat that summer.
+But even so, we believed God had called us there so we prayed and we waited.

 We thought we were going for our daughter’s ballet training, and although that was part of it, God had other plans in store for us.
 Moving away from family and the comfortable life we knew actually grew us in many ways for the better.
 We found a church home, a place to live, and our daughter was getting the best training of her life.
 We were growing as a family and loving it.